solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Overall this feature will incentivise creation of proper transaction and spammers would have to pay much more fees reducing congestion in the cluster.
 This will add very low calculation overhead on the validators.
 It will also enable users to protect their accounts against malicious read and write locks.
+This feature will encourage everyone to write better quality code to help avoid congestions.

 ## Calculating Application Fees for a dapp